Body shopping: Modern era

 According to a U.S. Citizenship and Immigration Services report to Congress, for fiscal year 2012, 59 percent of H-1B visas went to computer-related occupations.
 The same report also cited that 64 percent of the H-1B visa petitions granted were given to workers originating from India.

 Revenue model

 Body shopping companies mainly recruit off-shore and provide training to their employees using their off-shore facilities.

 Employment costs (both short-term and permanent) are generally offset by the highly profitable billing ratio, especially for on-site assignments abroad.
-Most companies boast a utilization rate of 80%, which also takes into account the potentially long 'bench period', where an employee is not billable or when their skills are not in demand.
+Most companies boast a use rate of 80%, which also takes into account the potentially long 'bench period', where an employee is not billable or when their skills are not in demand.

 Indian body shopping networks

 In India, traditional body shopping has evolved in its due course post-Y2K era to create strong networking and collaboration between competing Indian body shops working abroad.
 All body shops claim to have the ability to place Indian workers in almost any country using the resources and services of other Indian body shops operating in the target country.

 In one documented case study deemed as a typical example, a body shop in Hyderabad was able to win a 360 man-month deal with a U.S. company that urgently needed 40 IT workers with a very "specific" skill on a 9-month project.
 Although the Indian body shop company could easily find lower paid workers in India for the job, the H-1B visa process would take too long to bring them into the United States to work.
 Thus, the Indian firm forwarded a request to its associates' network to locate 40 Indian temporary workers in the United States.
 A search was undertaken by the network for available Indian H-1B workers, resulting in a list of recently laid-off Indian H-1B workers in the US.
 Sponsorship for the laid-off Indian H-1B workers was reassigned to a body shop and a portion of the newly employed worker's salary was given as commission to the peer body shop that helped to locate the laid off H-1B workers in their associated peer network of Indian body shops.
 This process of quickly recruiting available H-1B holders is what is referred to as "body shopping".